 NSW oysters: enduring in adversity

-Oyster farming has been the most valuable aquaculture industry in NSW for over a century, with production usually averaging at around 100 million oysters annually.
+Oyster farming has been the most valuable aquaculture industry in NSW for over a century.
 But in the past few years, NSW oyster farmers have been put through the wringer on a regular basis.
-Drought, bushfires, floods and heavy rains have dealt blow after blow, in some cases leading to farmers losing not just all of their oysters, but their gear and infrastructure as well.
-They then face several years of hard work before their business can build back up again.
+Drought, bushfire, flood and heavy rain have dealt blow after blow.
+In some cases, this has led to farmers losing not just all of their oysters, but their gear and infrastructure as well.
+They then face several years of hard work as they rebuild.

 Fire and the flood